mokaddesh-cefalo/assignment/README.md

 #Description:

-    *Delete a story using ID.Only creator of the story can Delete it
+    *Delete a story using ID.
+Only creator of the story can Delete it

 ##Target: Find story through pagination